 Almost everyone is discharged from bankruptcy after a year:

-- How to repair your credit record after bankruptcy the credit repair process can start a few months after you are discharged, but the bankruptcy marker will remain on your credit record until 6 years after you went bankrupt.
+How to repair your credit record after bankruptcy The credit repair process can start a few months after you are discharged, but the bankruptcy marker will remain on your credit record until six years after you went bankrupt.

 The alternatives to bankruptcy